 Done-In-A-Day is a series of projects that provide assistance to non-profit agencies by offering volunteers and/or resources for community-based events on a short-term basis.
-Done-In-A-Day volunteers have assisted with local community organizations such as Abby’s House, United Way, Habitat for Humanity and many others.
+Done-In-A-Day volunteers have assisted with local community organizations such as Abby’s House, Rise Above, Habitat for Humanity and many others.

 Little Black Dress Initiative (LBDI)

 The Little Black Dress Initiative (LBDI) is an awareness and fundraising campaign about the effects of poverty on society.
-LBDI is a week-long endeavor – this year taking place from February 25 through March 1, 2019 – where JLW members will be wearing one black dress, for five consecutive days, illustrating the impact of limited resources on access, opportunities and self-esteem.
+LBDI is a week-long endeavor – usually held in February – where JLW members will be wearing one black dress, for five consecutive days, illustrating the impact of limited resources on access, opportunities and self-esteem.